 Another way through which teaching-learning of dùndún takes place is modelling.
 Outside of the performance arena, the modelling method is more pronounced as an older drummer can be seen in a family compound showing the younger one how to carry out a task.
 In this method, both the expert drummer and the learner will each have a drum to work with.
-As the trainer plays, the trainee imitates the same.6 This practice occurs frequently, especially in the evening, when everyone has finished their daily chores and just unwinding in the compound.
+As the trainer plays, the trainee imitates the same.
+This practice occurs frequently, especially in the evening, when everyone has finished their daily chores and just unwinding in the compound.
 The modelling method is somewhat similar to, but different from, the observation method.
 Observation does not necessarily entail the trainee having a drum to work with, and the trainer is not consciously or intentionally showing the trainee what to do, but these are mandatory in the modelling method.

 Observation and imitation are two inter-connected methods.
 As drummers play during or outside performances, younger ones watch their behaviors.
 Through constant watching the observable behavior of adults, the younger ones tend to imitate what they see.
 While learning through observation can be an unconscious act on the part of the trainee, imitation can sometimes be deliberate.
-In comparison with modelling, which can be perceived as formal, imitation can be seen as an informal method that involves children just remembering and copying the actions of adults.
-The contexts of these methods also differ.
-Observation and imitation occurs anywhere and everywhere; modelling is usually applied outside the performance, while participation is bound to the context of performance.
-The following statement of Waidi Ayanleke in Ede explains the methods of observation and imitation:
+In comparison with

-5 Even though dùndún drummers are highly regarded in the community in terms of their services, some of the musicians stated they are sometimes derogatorily called alágbe (beggar).
+&lt;sup>5 Even though dùndún drummers are highly regarded in the community in terms of their services, some of the musicians stated they are sometimes derogatorily called alágbe (beggar).

-6 An uncommon variation of this method involves a trainer holding and guiding the hand of the trainee (see also Amegago, 2014, p.
+&lt;sup>6 An uncommon variation of this method involves a trainer holding and guiding the hand of the trainee (see also Amegago, 2014, p.
 103).
 I personally experienced learning through this method from Azeez Àyànsola in Igbo Ora many times during my training.
 In some cases, for ease of learning, children are placed on the lap while the trainer holds his or her hand to drum (see also Euba, 1990, p.
 105)